metorres89/job_interview_1/README.md

 It's the core of the **Find** method, it calculates occurrences of a single word.
 It consists of two nested loops: the first one is used to iterate up to 64 times to look for the occurrences vertically or horizontally.
 The second loop is nested and it's used to represent the potential beggining of the matching word at that line.
-There are two additional whiles in the most nested loop to look for the matching characters of the occurence in that line:
+There are two additional internal whiles in the most nested loop to look for the matching characters in order to count the occurences.

 Here is some sample code: